City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * `CERT_SELECTION`: Possible values are `test` and `prod`.
 Determines which set of certificates to use in SAML2.0 communication with Suomi.fi.
 The certificates are stored in the `certs` directory.
 * `DETAILED_LOGS`: If evaluates to true, use detailed logs.
 This basically prints ids of objects being operated on, for almost every operation.
 This might result in a lot of logs, so off by default.
 * `FRONTEND_URL`: Base URL for frontend.
 Used e.g. in redirecting the user during SSO process.
-* `HTTP_LOG_LEVEL`: Optional.
-A pino logger level as string.
-Defaults to 'info'.
+* `HTTP_LOG_LEVEL`: A pino logger level as string.
+Optional, defaults to 'info'.
 Use 'debug' or 'silent' to hide HTTP access logs.
 * `IDP_ENTITY_ID`: Entity ID of the identity provider, Suomi.fi in this case.
 Defined in the IdP metadata XML.
 * `JSON_LOGS`: If evaluates to true, use JSON log format.
-* `JWT`: Secret string used for JWTs.
+* `JWT_SECRET`: Secret string used for JWTs.
 Arbitrary.
+Optional if only single backend instance is in use.
 * `KOMPASSI_API_KEY`: API key for Kompassi integration, if integration enabled in admin-frontend.
 * `KOMPASSI_API_URL`: URL to use for Kompassi integration.
 * `NODE_ENV`: used to check if running tests (value = 'test') or not.